ozfortress/ozfortress_docs/docs/rules/highlander.md

 Home Away Home Away Away Home
 ```

-In the event of a disagreement, the home team will have a preference for team colour.
-In case of discrepancies between official rules and other sources, the most updated pick-ban order can always be found in match threads.
+Please see [3.4.1.
+Team Starting Side](/rules/global/#341-team-starting-side) in the Global Ruleset for more information on who starts on which side.
+Teams can agree to go against this rule if they wish, but in the event of a dispute this rule will be enforced.

 ### 1.3.
 Bracket Systems used
 Highlander makes use of Round Robin as it's primary tournament system.
 (You can find more information on Round Robin here)[http://127.0.0.1:8000/rules/global/?h=round#14-round-robin].